Tax Atlas

 UIF (Unemployment Insurance Fund) is a separate mandatory contribution of 1% of gross remuneration, capped at R212,544/year (maximum R2,125.44).
 It is not an income tax — it funds unemployment benefits.
 Both UIF and PAYE are typically deducted by your employer monthly.

-Calculate your South Africa tax
+Calculate your exact South Africa tax

 Frequently asked questions